7Ji/7ji.github.io/docs/_posts/booting/2024-07-17-fip-hack-amlogic.md

 ### FIP introduction

 Most people call the data chunk that makes an Amlogic device bootable a "bootloader", or "u-boot", but that's far from the truth.
 The data chunk is actually a Firmware Image Package, or simply FIP.
+And U-Boot is only part of it (BL33).

 As per ARM Trusted Firmware Design, FIP is an archive that contains multiple parts of Trusted Firmware-A (TF-A)